Shuashuaa/palawanPay-nest-mongo/README.md

   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->
 <br>

-# NestJS Project with MongoDB 🚀
+# NestJS RESTful API with MongoDB 🚀

-This project is a simple demonstration of connecting a NestJS application to a MongoDB database.
-It uses **Mongoose**, an object data modeling (ODM) library for Node.js, to handle the database interactions and includes a basic **CRUD** (Create, Read, Update, Delete) implementation.
+This project is a comprehensive demonstration of building a **RESTful API** using **NestJS** and **MongoDB**.
+It showcases a complete **CRUD** (Create, Read, Update, Delete) implementation for a `users` resource, leveraging **Mongoose** for seamless database interactions and `class-validator` for data validation.

 -----

 ## 🛠️ Prerequisites

-Before you begin, make sure you have the following tools installed on your machine.
+Before you begin, ensure you have the following installed:

-  * **Node.js**: The runtime environment for JavaScript.
+  * **Node.js**: The runtime environment.
   * **npm**: The Node.js package manager.
+  * **MongoDB Community Server**: The database.
-  * **MongoDB Community Server & MongoDB Compass**: The database and its graphical user interface (GUI).
+  * **MongoDB Compass**: A user-friendly graphical interface (GUI) for MongoDB.

-  * You can download them from the official MongoDB website: [https://www.mongodb.com/try/download/community](https://www.mongodb.com/try/download/community)
+You can download MongoDB components from the official website: [https://www.mongodb.com/try/download/community](https://www.mongodb.com/try/download/community).

 -----

 ## ⚙️ Setup and Installation

-Follow these steps to set up and run the project locally.
+Follow these steps to get the project up and running on your local machine.

 ### 1\.
 Install NestJS CLI

-If you haven't already, install the **NestJS Command Line Interface (CLI)** globally.
-The CLI helps you generate project files and manage your application.
+If not already installed, use npm to install the **NestJS Command Line Interface (CLI)** globally.
+The CLI simplifies project generation and management.

 ```bash
 npm i -g @nestjs/cli